tayeb1994/Devops-Project/README.md

 ## MYSQL Setup
 - Login to the db vm **$ vagrant ssh db01**
 - Use  **$ Sudo -i** command to go root user
-- Verify Hosts entry, if entries missing update the it with IP and hostnames **cat /etc/hosts**
+- Verify Hosts entry, if entries missing update the it with IP and hostnames using this command **cat /etc/hosts**

 <img width="777" height="317" alt="image" src="https://github.com/user-attachments/assets/22bced89-d7ee-4faf-ae09-13930076db1c" />